 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

-- Take Ciprofloxacin exactly as your healthcare provider tells you to take it.
+- Take Ciprofloxacin tablets exactly as your healthcare provider tells you to take them.

 - Your healthcare provider will tell you how much Ciprofloxacin to take and when to take it.